raphaelquast/EOmaps/docs/api.rst

 - ``m.util.layer_selector()`` : Add a set of clickable buttons to the map that activates the corresponding layers.
 - ``m.util.layer_slider()`` : Add a slider to the map that iterates through the available layers.

-By default the widgets will show all available layers (except the "all" layer).
+By default, the widgets will show all available layers (except the "all" layer) and the widget will be automatically updated whenever a new layer is created on the map.

-- To show only a subset of layers, use ``layers=[...layer names...]``.
+- To show only a subset of layers, provide an explicit list via: ``layers=[...layer names...]``.
 - To exclude certain layers from the widget, use ``exclude_layers=[...layer-names to exclude...]``
+- To remove a previously created widget ``s`` from the map, simply use ``s.remove()``

 .. currentmodule:: eomaps.utilities.utilities